 So Deep Links let developers link to static in-app content.
 But what if you want to link to content that’s a bit more… “Dynamic?”

-“Dynamic Links” are a newer tool that lets developers link to platform-dependant content.
-For instance, a Dynamic Link will open a web page in a desktop browser, or activate in-app content when opened in a smartphone or tablet.
-This saves users the hassle of having to choose whether to open in an app or in the browser, since the Dynamic Link will sense the device type.
+"Dynamic Links" are a newer tool that lets developers link to platform-dependent content.
+For instance, a Dynamic Link will open a web page in a desktop browser, or activate in-app content when opened on a smartphone or tablet.
+This saves users the hassle of having to choose whether to open in an app or in the browser since the Dynamic Link will sense the device type.

 There are several other reasons why you should be using Dynamic Links in your apps.
 Dynamic Links let developers send users to pages even if they have to install an app before visiting it.
 The link's context survives installation.
 If an app isn’t required to view the content associated with a Dynamic Link, the page will open in-browser instead.
 Dynamic Links also open up the door to better SEO and analytics using the Firebase developer console.